 AC casinos closed five times since gambling began in 1978.
 Three closures were related to hurricanes and one due to a government shutdown:

 - 2020: COVID-19 pandemic (108 days)

 Operating New Jersey casinos

 Bally’s Atlantic City opened in 1979 at the corner of Park Place and the Boardwalk.
-The property features two casinos with over 220,000 square feet of gaming space and more than 5,000 slot machines.
-It is one of three Atlantic City casino properties owned and operated by Caesars Entertainment, including Caesars and Harrah’s.
+The property featured two casinos with more than 220,000 square feet of gaming space and more than 5,000 slot machines.

 The Borgata Hotel Casino & Spa opened in Atlantic City in 2003.
 It has been the market’s top-grossing casino property ever since.
 Borgata was originally a partnership between MGM Resorts and Boyd Gaming.
-MGM bought out Boyd’s 50 percent interest in 2016.
+MGM bought out Boyd’s 50% interest in 2016.